 What do we take away from this?

 To ensure refugees can effectively resettle and have a good quality of life, the federal government must make RMA a stronger program with less barriers.
 To improve the RMA program, two major policy changes should be implemented.
-First, the ORR should pre-register all arriving refuges into the RMA program for the allotted months, guaranteeing that all refugees have coverage from the moment they arrive.
+First, the ORR should pre-register all arriving refugees into the RMA program for the allotted months, guaranteeing that all refugees have coverage from the moment they arrive.
 Access to these benefits would allow for healthier refugees, limiting healthcare and Medicaid costs in the long-term.

 States that have not expanded Medicaid must do so.
 Overall, states that do not expand Medicaid end up with more refugees not obtaining health insurance.
 Many refugees in the South have a higher likelihood of interrupted healthcare coverage and are more likely to be completely uninsured.
 Even if the RMA program is improved, many refugees will still need Medicaid, and expansion will help them get the care they need without additional cost burdens as they become significant contributors to our economy as earners and taxpayers.
 Even if the RMA program is improved, many refugees will still need Medicaid, and expansion will help them get the care they need without additional cost burdens as they become significant contributors to our economy as earners and taxpayers.